ExCALIBUR-SysGenX/pdesoft/code-of-conduct/index.md

-members of the community pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+members of the community pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socioeconomic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment
+Examples of behaviour that contributes to creating a positive environment
 include:

 * Using welcoming and inclusive language